Chiral topological superconducting state with Chern number $\mathcal{C} =-2$ in Pb$_3$Bi/Ge(111)

-In this section, we discuss the potential experimental realization and observation of the theoretically predicted TSC and chiral Majorana edge modes.
-The Dirac cone at K point is located $\sim 80$ meV below the Fermi level, as shown in Fig.~\ref{fig1:structure}(b) and (c), and the carrier density required to move the Fermi level to this point is $\sim1.0 \times 10^{14}$cm$^{-2}$, which is accessible via ionic liquid gating\cite{Son2013}.
-The experimentally reported superconducting gaps for Pb thin films and related systems ranges from 0.3 meV to more than 1 meV\cite{Qin2009,Zhang2010,Sekihara2013,Yamada2013,Nam2016}.
-For the results shown in the present study, we choose $\Delta = 0.3$ meV as an example for illustration.
-There are two typical approaches for introducing Zeeman field into a superconducting system.
-The first one is via magnetic proximity effect realized by placing magnetic materials close to the superconductor\cite{Yu2005,Shiba1968,Rusinov1969}.
-Within this scheme, several experimental works reported observations of signatures of MZMs in similar systems, such as magnetic islands deposited on superconducting Pb thin films \cite{Menard2017,Menard2019} or Re surface\cite{Palacio-Morales2019}.
-The disadvantage of this scenario is that the Zeeman field arising from proximity effect is hard to be tuned.
-Another approach is directly applying a perpendicular magnetic field to the superconductor.
-For the present heterostructure Pb$_3$Bi/Ge(111), the Land\'e $g$-factor is expected to be very large \cite{Lei2018}, enabling the system being tuned into a TSC by a small magnetic field that does not completely destroy superconductivity.
-For example, by choosing a proper value of $g\sim100$, the topological phase transition occurs at $V_z \sim \Delta$, which can be reached by applying a magnetic field $B_{\bot} = 0.1 $ T. For Pb thin films and related systems, the perpendicular critical magnetic field $H_{c\bot}$ ranges from 0.15 T to over 1 T \cite{Zhang2010,Yamada2013}, indicating superconductivity can survive in the presence of $B_{\bot} = 0.1 $ T. The penetration length $\xi$ of the MZMs around a magnetic vortex can be approximated by $\xi=a\lambda/(V_z-\Delta)$ close to the band inversion, where $a$ is the lattice constant and $\lambda$ is the Rashba coefficient \cite{Sato2009}.
-The large $g$-factor of present system indicates that $\xi$ can be tuned substantially via external magnetic field.
+On the strength of the above analysis, we are capable to conceive a practical experimental architecture to realize our predictions.
+There are two typical approaches for introducing a Zeeman field into a superconducting system.
+The first is via magnetic proximity effects, realized by placing magnetic materials close to a superconductor\cite{Yu2005,Shiba1968,Rusinov1969}.
+By employing this scheme, earlier experimental studies have reported signatures of Majorana zero modes in related systems, such as the magnetic islands in proximity to a superconducting Pb thin film\cite{Menard2017,Menard2019} or Re surface\cite{Palacio-Morales2019}.
+One disadvantage of this approach is that the Zeeman field is difficult to modify, because the magnetic material is usually deposited on the substrate.
+The other approach is directly applying a perpendicular magnetic field\cite{Xu2015,Sun2016}, which we choose here to achieve a higher tunability.
+After the Zeeman splitting energy $V_z$ is introduced into our system, the penetration length $\xi$ of the Majorana zero modes in a magnetic vortex can be approximated by $\xi=a\lambda/(V_z-\Delta)$ \cite{Sato2009} when $V_z$ is not too large, where $a$ is the lattice constant and $\lambda$ is the Rashba coefficient.
+The large {\it g}-factor of the present system ensures that $\xi$ can be manipulated substantially via an external magnetic field.